-These guidelines are intended to support the governing board of Church of England Voluntary Aided ('VA') schools and academies as they consider their admissions policies.
-The admission authority in a VA school is the governing board; for an academy it is the academy trust.
+These guidelines are intended to support the governing boards of Church of England Voluntary Aided ('VA') schools and academies as they consider their admissions policies.
+In this guidance, the term 'governing board' to refer to the responsible body: in a VA school this is the governing board; for an academy it is the academy trust board.

 Governing boards should consider their admission arrangements in the light of their own vision and mission statement.
-Oxford Diocesan Board of Education (ODBE) recommends that the school's vision is included at the top of its admissions policy, so the two can be seen in conjunction.
+Oxford Diocesan Board of Education ('ODBE') recommends that the school's vision is included at the top of its admissions policy, so the two can be seen in conjunction.

-Model admission arrangements have been produced, which both meet the requirements of the Code 2021 and support the principles that ODBE would like to encourage.
+The School Admissions Code ('the Code') published in September 2021 applies to all admissions from that date.
+Model admission arrangements have been produced and are included within this guidance, which both meet the requirements of the Code and support the principles that ODBE would like to encourage.